-- B. The PDD is an overlay zone which applies to all property in the Village of Ballston Spa. - C. Projects started under this ordinance shall continue to be subject to it through completion. - D. The PDD shall be required for all development greater or equal to 15,000 of total Square Feet of Building Area within any five-year period on the same parcel(s).
-(BUILDING AREA definition (205.5)): The total floor area of each building, including open or enclosed porches or car ports, but excluding steps, uncovered porches, open fire escapes, awnings and canopies, bay windows, windowsills, cornices, eaves and other similar architectural features).
-This PDD shall be required if there is an addition to an existing building in which the addition equals 15,000 sq. ft. or more.
-The PDD will not apply to internal renovations of buildings in which the building is currently equal to or greater than 15,000 sq. ft., nor to additions that equal less than 15,000 sq. ft. - E. Each parcel or portion of a parcel with an approved PDD may not seek another PDD within two (2) years after final approval. - F. Proposals intending to meet an underserved need in the community or benefit the community at large are encouraged. - G. In the Central Business District (CBD), Commercial District (CD), and Adult District (AD), projects shall continue an appropriate urban pattern where one is in place; where an appropriate urban pattern is not apparent, projects shall establish high-quality precedent, as embodied in the guidelines included in this PDD.

-- H. Building design is encouraged to contribute to a pattern of spaces and structures rather than a series of unrelated buildings and streets.
+- A. It is the intent of the Village Board to establish new land use regulations for the Village during the time this ordinance is in effect, the adoption of which regulations shall repeal this ordinance or shall amend this ordinance.
+Projects started under this ordinance shall continue to be subject to it through completion. - B. The CB-PDD is a floating zone which applies to property in the Central Business District, Commercial District, or Adult Use Zones only. - C. CB-PDD shall be required for all development greater or equal to 15,000 of total Square Feet of Building Area within any five-year period on the same parcel(s) (BUILDING AREA definition (205.5)): The total floor area of each building, including open or enclosed porches or car ports, but excluding steps, uncovered porches, open fire escapes, awnings and canopies, bay windows, window sills, cornices, eaves and other similar architectural features). - D. Each parcel or portion of a parcel with an approved CB-PDD may not seek another CB-PDD within two (2) years after final approval. - E. The purpose of the CB-PDD is to encourage innovations in land development so that the demands of the community may be met with greater flexibility and variety in type, design and layout of sites and buildings.
+Proposals intending to meet an underserved need in the community or benefit the community at large are encouraged.
+Projects shall continue an appropriate urban pattern where one is in place; where an appropriate urban pattern is not apparent, projects shall establish high-quality precedent and urban context for future development to follow.
+Building design shall contribute to a pattern of spaces and structures rather than a series of unrelated buildings and streets.
 All proposals shall consider the following: - 1.
 Providing infill development and rehabilitation of existing areas with readily available services and infrastructure; - 2.
 Promoting more efficient and economic uses of land, while respecting historic context and landscape features; - Protecting the existing scale and architectural character of historic buildings and streets by maintaining compatibility with the architectural context of the district and/or surrounding properties; - 4.
 Encouraging land uses that reduce transportation needs and that conserve energy and natural resources; - 5.
-Providing pedestrian and bicycle friendly environment that emphasizes street level activity through appropriate architecture, land use, and transportation design; - 6.
-Encouraging institutional, cultural, office, residential and retail uses in mixed-use developments, capable of supporting activity in a lively setting; - 7.
-Providing the fulfillment of housing needs appropriate to diverse age groups, lifestyles, and income levels; - 8.
-Encouraging the preservation of natural site features by taking advantage of and connecting to parks, walking trails and water elements; - 9.
+Providing pedestrian and bicycle friendly environment that emphasizes street level activity through appropriate architecture, land use, and transportation design;

+- 6. Encouraging institutional, cultural, office, residential and retail uses in mixed-use developments, capable of supporting activity in a lively setting; - 7.
+Providing the fulfillment of housing needs appropriate to various age groups, lifestyles, and income levels; - 8.
+Encouraging the preservation of natural site features by taking advantage of and connecting to parks, walking trails and water elements; and - 9.
 Protecting quality of life for neighborhood residents through adequate controls on light, noise, air pollution, traffic generation, and hours of operation. - 10.
 Encourage the provision of public amenities including, but not limited to, public art/sculpture, street furniture, plantings, pedestrian scale lighting, public green space. - 11.
-Incorporate green infrastructure and green energy systems to promote treatment of stormwater and conserve energy; - 12.
-Design to accommodate people of all ages and abilities in accordance with village, state and federal standards.
+Incorporate green infrastructure and green energy systems to promote treatment of stormwater and energy conservation respectively. - 12.
+Practice age-friendly and Universal Design techniques to accommodate people of all ages and abilities.

 §205-xx.
-PDD Proposal.
+CB-PDD Proposal.